What is Commonly Checked During a Pallet Racking Inspection?

-Pallet racking is the backbone of many warehouses.
+Pallet racking is the backbone of many warehouse storage systems.
 But damage, overloading, or poor packing can turn it into a safety risk.
 Regular inspections keep storage systems secure, reduce the chance of costly accidents, and help meet Australian standards.

 So, what exactly gets checked during a pallet racking inspection?